neo-mashiro/neo-mashiro/README.md

 **neo-mashiro/neo-mashiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 ### Howdy!
-I'm neo-mashiro ₍ᐢ •⌄• ᐢ₎ A hobbyist game developer with a passion for 3D graphics ✨
+I'm neo-mashiro ₍ᐢ •⌄• ᐢ₎ An enthusiastic programmer with a passion for 3D graphics ✨

 <!--<img src="https://raw.githubusercontent.com/neo-mashiro/neo-mashiro/master/support/heal.png" width=80% height=80%>-->